Killing of Yoshihiro Hattori: Civil trial

 In a later civil action, however, the court found Rodney Peairs liable to Hattori's parents for US$650,000 in damages, which they used to establish two charitable funds in their son's name; one to fund U.S. high school students wishing to visit Japan, and one to fund organizations that lobby for gun control.

-The lawyers for Hattori's parents argued that the Peairses had acted unreasonably: Bonnie Peairs overreacted to the presence of two teens outside her house; the couple behaved unreasonably by not communicating with each other to convey what exactly the perceived threat was; they had not taken the best path to safety—remaining inside the house and calling the police; they had erred in taking offensive action rather than defensive action; and Rodney Peairs had used his firearm too quickly, without assessing the situation, firing a warning shot, or shooting to wound.
+The Hattoris' lawyers argued that the Peairses had acted unreasonably: Bonnie Peairs overreacted to the presence of two teens outside her house; the couple behaved unreasonably by not communicating with each other to convey what exactly the perceived threat was; they had not taken the best path to safety—remaining inside the house and calling the police; they had erred in taking offensive action rather than defensive action; and Rodney Peairs had used his firearm too quickly, without assessing the situation, firing a warning shot, or shooting to wound.
 Furthermore, the much larger Peairs could easily have subdued the short, slightly built Hattori.
 Contrary to Rodney Peairs's claim that Hattori was moving strangely and quickly towards him, forensic evidence demonstrated that Hattori was moving slowly, or not at all, and his arms were away from his body, indicating he was no threat.
 Overall, a far greater show of force was used than was appropriate.

 The Peairses appealed the decision, but the Louisiana Court of Appeals upheld the judgment in October 1995, and a second appeal to the Supreme Court of Louisiana was rejected in January 1996.
 Of the total US$650,000 judgment, Rodney Peairs's insurance company paid US$100,000 while Peairs himself was left responsible for paying the remaining US$550,000.
 As of 2022, the Hattoris had only been paid $100,000 in compensation.